slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Blue collar want to feel the same as others.
 White collar want to feel different from others.
 - decisions are tainted by the emotional investments you accumulate, and the more you invest in something the harder it becomes to abandon it.
 - Your product is decisions.
-- clear thinkers take feedback from reality, not society. -- Naval Ravikant*
-- the three big decisions: where you live, who you're with and what you're doing. -- Naval Ravikant*
-- in the age of infinite leverage, judgement is the most important skill. -- Naval Ravikant*
-- thinking is difficult. that's why most people judge. -- carl jung
-- clear thinking comes from having time to reflect and pursue your genuine intellectual curiosity. -- Naval Ravikant*
-- the only part you can't outsource is judgement. -- Naval Ravikant* -->
+-->

 > *"May your choices reflect your choices, not your fears."